gnailuy/gnailuy.com/_posts/2022-04-30-build-tools-tour.markdown

 As you can see from the above commands, `Make` is actually part of the `Autotools`.

-`CMake` is another tool we will talk about in this tour.
+`CMake` is another cool build tool we will talk about in this tour.
 It uses a platform and compiler independent configuration file to generate build files on different systems.
 Mostly is it used to generate `Makefile`s, but it can also support other build systems such as Visual Studio, XCode, or [`Ninja`][ninja].